Optimizing Datalog for the GPU: Evaluation

-In this section, we evaluate the performance of the REACH query using \tool{}, GPUJoin, and cuDF, with souffle serving as the baseline for mature deductive engines.
+In this section, we evaluate the performance of the \textit{REACH} query using \tool{}, GPUJoin, and cuDF, with Souffl\'e serving as the baseline.
 The results are summarized in Table~\ref{tab:reach_compare}.
 The datasets used in the experiments represent a diverse array of sources, ensuring a comprehensive assessment that spans scientific communities, P2P networks, random graphs, and road networks.
 This dataset diversity helps mitigate any bias towards specific graph categories.
-The dataset sizes cover a broad spectrum of problem complexities.

 \tool{} consistently emerges as the fastest engine in all test cases.
 Compared to GPUJoin, \tool{} exhibits a remarkable speedup, with ratios often exceeding 3x.
-In the ``fe\_body'' testcase, the speedup ratio reaches an impressive 12.3x.
+In the ``fe\_body'' testcase, the speedup ratio reaches an impressive 6x.
 Notably, GPUJoin, designed specifically for reachability queries, stores output relations in raw arrays.
-This specialization suggests that \tool{} could achieve even higher speedup ratios when the method of GPUJoin is applied to general deductive queries.

-It is worth mentioning that GPUJoin also experienced two out-of-memory(OOM) errors during testing.
-This is attributed to its use of a pure open addressing hashmap for storing relations, necessitating a low hashtable loading factor to facilitate joins.
-In contrast, \tool{}'s HISA datastructure employs hash tables solely for accelerating range fetching for indexed relations, resulting in efficient access even with a higher load factor (0.8).
-Consequently, \tool{} outperforms GPUJoin in memory perspective and avoid falling into OOM.
+This specialization suggests that \tool{} could achieve even higher speedup ratios when the method of GPUJoin is applied to general queries.
+Compared to GPUJoin, \tool{} used less memory: GPUJoin OOM'd twice during testing.
+This is because of its of use open-addressing-based hashmaps for storing relations, necessitating a low hashtable loading factor to facilitate joins.
+By contrast, HISA employs hash tables only for accelerating range fetching on indexed relations.
+This results in efficient access even with a higher load factor ($0.8$).

-In contrast with \tool{}, cuDF's implementation yields unsatisfactory results, even when compared to the baseline CPU-based approach.
-It's complex code base makes it challenging to perform a detailed memory profile, but the presence of numerous out-of-memory errors during experiments points to memory-related performance issues.
-High memory usage significantly affects memory allocation and deallocation for buffer and tuple storage, contributing to slow running times.